 Begin filling out the printable right in the center by filling in the blank, “How can I _____ in the new year?”
 How can I commit in the upcoming year?
 How can I have peace in the upcoming year?
 How can I be grateful in the upcoming year? (***Updated these printables to say “new year” instead of showing a specific year)

 Once you’ve added your word, start thinking about how you can introduce it into all areas of your life including relationships, family, friends, and even finances.
 This part really made me think hard and long and the more I thought about it the more I became COMMITTED to my goal.

 I made two versions of the printable so that anyone can use it.
 One printable is a plain Jane sheet that anyone can use, even a boy!
 The second one is completely girlie.
 I decided to use the girlie one for my word of the year.
 I pulled out all my colored pens and went to town.

 And here it is…My Masterpiece!
 All my goals for the year.
 Feeling a little vulnerable here, not going to lie.

-As you can see, my word of the year for 2018 is DETERMINED.
+As you can see, my word of the year for 2020 is ACCOMPLISHED.
 I’m determined to be successful as a wife, mom, daughter, sister, friend, and blogger.
 I’m vested, committed and ready to tackle my goals this year.
-Are you getting excited about choosing a word of the year for 2018?
+Are you getting excited about choosing a word of the year for 2020?
 It’s time to get started.
 When you’re done, comment with your word below.